BarathMohanU/NLP-Assignment/README.md

 # Preprocessing

-All the preprocessing is taken care of in the "nlp_assigment.py" script.
+All the preprocessing is taken care of in the "nlp_assigment.py" script (the same script also defines, trains, and tests the models).
 All lines in the e-mails with the following characters are removed (along with empty lines):

 ```
 '--', ':', '@', '<', '>'